 - Invite a friend of public education to attend the next lobby day, be they a colleague, administrator, community member or friend.
 Our collective effort makes a difference.

-- Become a part of OEA Advocates for Children and Education (ACE) and receive information and opportunities for ongoing lobby activities.
+- Sign up to receive information and opportunities for ongoing lobby activities with OEA Action Alerts.
 Sign up here.

 Logistics and other information